ICTs for development - Avoid technology-led solutions

 - Information and communications technologies (ICTs) are on the rise in poor countries, but work best when tailored to community needs and

-ways of working - ICT projects for development often fail, as they are designed as technology-led service provision rather than development-led, peoplecentred initiatives
+- ICT projects for development often fail, as they are designed as technology-led service provision rather than development-led, peoplecentred initiatives

 - ICTs are key strategic tools for improving livelihoods and should be integrated into mainstream development thinking